brice-gros/react-native-unity-view/README.md

 Send message to `UnityMessageManager`.

-Please copy [`UnityMessageManager.cs`](https://github.com/f111fei/react-native-unity-demo/blob/master/unity/Cube/Assets/Scripts/UnityMessageManager.cs) to your unity project and rebuild first.

-Same to `postMessage('UnityMessageManager', 'onMessage', message)`
+Same than `postMessage('UnityMessageManager', 'onMessage', message)`

-This is recommended to use.
+This is the recommended use.

-* `message` The message will post.
+* `message` The message to be posted.

 Example: